crate/crate-dbal/README.rst

 |

-The CrateDB DBAL driver is a CrateDB specific implementation of the `DBAL`_ database abstraction layer.
+The CrateDB DBAL driver is an implementation of the `DBAL`_  abstraction layer for CrateDB_.

-`DBAL`_ comes with database schema introspection, schema management, and `PDO`_ integration.
+`DBAL`_ is a PHP database abstraction layer that comes with database schema introspection, schema management, and `PDO`_ abstraction.

 Prerequisites
 =============